AlfredOnGitHub/webtest/README.md

 # WebTest

-This web save your user-agent and the timestamp in a database (apptest.bd).
+This is a project of a web that will save your user-agent and the timestamp in a database (apptest.bd) and you will see it if you want it.
+It is currently an uncomplete version, so it don't really works, but it will.
+It will.

-To see the info in the database, type ```/log``` at the end of your url.
+It will.